devmor-j/vue-base-carousel/README.md

 Touch swiping on Carousel items, is another way to navigate them.
 This project has implemented this feature using Vue's directives (here named [`v-swipe`](src/composables/vSwipe.ts)).

-Simply add `v-swipe` directive to your element and determin direction with modifiers like *left*, *right*, *up* and *down* and pass an handler (function) and do the logic needed in you app (here we change carousel items based on swipe direction available on *event.detail*).
+Simply add `v-swipe` directive to your element and determine direction with modifiers like *left*, *right*, *up* and *down* and pass an handler (function) and do the logic needed in you app (here we change carousel items based on swipe direction available on *event.detail*).

 **`v-swipe` Example**